usda-nifa-b-team/b-team/Robinson/readmeShiny.md

 I modified the original rmd to be parameterized instead of using a custom loop - much easier to run in shiny.
 New name: templateSheetRR.rmd
 I made a couple minor fixes to make the rmd run before that too, things like replacing outdated packages in the mapping software.

+I had to modify makeReports.R and organize.R to get the working directory to work properly